OmriBarZik/cywp/src/README.md

 ```

 #### Remote Plugins
-Remote plugins are plugins that will be download from wordpress official site, install and activate on the site.
+Remote plugins are plugins that will be download from the WordPress official site, install and activate on the site.

-You set remote plugins by passeing the wanted version
+You set remote plugins by passing the wanted version
 ```jsonc
 {
   "wordpressPlugins": {